-Wide speed range, with digital variable control that removes the need to change or adjust belts.
-24-position indexing headstock.
-Solid and heavy at 160 lbs., it must be mounted on a sturdy surface, and runs smoothly for woodwork.
+This model has a wide speed range, with digital variable control that removes the need to change or adjust belts.
+Has a 24-position indexing headstock.
+Solid and heavy at 160 pounds, it must be mounted on a sturdy surface, and runs smoothly for woodwork.

-Small size limits the type of work that can be done on this lathe.
-Some parts are plastic, and replacement can take months.
+Small size limits the type of work that can be done.
+Some parts are plastic, and can be hard to replace.

 A wood lathe is a versatile tool capable of making everything from pens and chess pieces to large platters and bar stools.
 If it’s round, then just about the only limit is your imagination.